Dr. Abhishek Desai,

 Contact: adesai.physics@gmail.com

-NPP fellow at NASA GSFC: I am currently using multi-messenger + multi-wavelength astronomy to explain processes happening inside an AGN at NASA GSFC as a NPP fellow.
+NPP fellow at NASA GSFC: My current work levergaes the use of AItechniques to solve problems faced by high energy astrophysists.
+This includes the use of archival data and predicitve techniques for future measurements.
+I have also worked on multi-messenger + multi-wavelength astronomy to explain processes happening inside an AGN at NASA GSFC as a NPP fellow.
 This is done by extending observations from NASA missions, NICER+NUSTAR+Fermi-LAT with IceCube.
 I have not given up on Galactic neutrino signals too and plan to extend my simulation study to both high and low energy neutrinos.

-To work on this, I hosted a splinter session at the AAS-HEAD 2023 meeting (and an upcoming one at the AAS winter meeting) to promote collaboration between researchers interested in multi-messenger astrophysics.
+I am also working on increasing the science outcomes that can be achieved from collaborations and new research.
+This can help lead to additional collaborations between particle physicists, astrophysicists and data scientists, leading to new ideas and improved methods.
+To work on this, I hosted two splinter session at the AAS meetings.
 I have also served in multiple review panels, which allows me to provide my research experience as needed and also helps me understand the processes that make sure new and interesting science cases are prioritized, and all research is judged fairly.

 Postdoc at UW Madison: In 2019 I secured the John Bahcall fellowship at University of Wisconsin-Madison (WIPAC) to study the possibility of AGN being sources of astrophysical neutrinos seen by the IceCube detector.
 I worked on understanding the radio-neutrino correlation in AGN.
 I also worked on simulating the Galactic neutrino signal using a simulation package we developed named SNuGGY (also on Github).
 In addition to this scientific work, I also participated in outreach events like summer school, hosted at WIPAC